-Surveys show that an overwhelming majority of candidates evaluate a company’s employer brand before applying to a job.
-So, if you’re not paying attention to your employer branding efforts, you can be sure that job candidates are.
+Surveys show that an overwhelming majority of candidates evaluate an employer’s company brand before applying to a job.
+So, if you’re not paying attention to your branding efforts as an employer, you can be sure that job candidates are.

 In a world that’s comprised of younger, more digitally-savvy candidates, what job seekers say they want from a company is changing.
 For instance, an increasingly large number of candidates are seeking professional development opportunities, workplace flexibility, and a sincere commitment to building a more diverse and inclusive workplace.

 Monster’s Employer Branding Guide can help you evaluate your brand as it’s perceived by potential new hires.
 In our guide, you’ll learn:

 - The key components of a strong brand

 - The three things Gen Z candidates say they want companies to communicate through their brand

 In the context of your organization as an employer, the brand conveys your values, what’s rewarded, what’s discussed, and what defines success.
 It’s closely related to, and conveys aspects of, your company culture.
 When it’s successfully cultivated and put out into the world, you’re better able to attract, hire, and retain the types of employees who will feel comfortable in your company and do their best work.
 Just like consumer brands, it won’t (and shouldn’t) resonate with everyone.

 This type of branding goes beyond your career site, job postings, and all other elements of your marketing collateral.
 It’s also not your “pillars” or your list of “values.”
 And it’s not your corporate brand.
 It’s all of the above and more.
 This is why it can’t simply be a message—it needs to be something that is felt and lived.

 Why Is Employer Branding in Recruitment So Important?